rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Some of the Pharisees near him heard these things, and said to him, Are we also blind? ^0940

-Jesus said to them, If you were blind, you would have no guilt; but now that you say, We see, your guilt remains. ^0941
+Jesus said to them, If you were blind, you would have no guilt; but now that you say, 'We see,' your guilt remains. ^0941

 Truly, truly, I say to you, he who does not enter the sheepfold by the door but climbs in by another way, that man is a thief and a robber. ^1001